HoangP8/rag-realtime/backend/DEPLOYMENT.md

 ### 1. Create a .env file

-Create a `.env` file in the `backend-services` directory with the following variables:
+Create a `.env` file in the `backend` directory with the following variables:

 ```
 # Supabase credentials